MileHacker Logo

 Entertainment & Nightlife

-Lloret de Mar is the hub for nightlife with many large clubs and discos.
-Bars and restaurants in larger towns often host live music.
+Lloret de Mar is the hub for nightlife with plenty of large clubs and discos.
+Bars and eateries in larger towns often host live music.
 Casinos are available in Lloret de Mar and Peralada.

 Shopping & Markets